OathPros/COMP3/source/reference/keyboard.rst

    * - Alt+Tab, Shift+Alt+Tab
      - Switches to the next/previous window.
    * - Alt+Tab+`, Shift+Alt+Tab+`
-     - Switches to the next/previous window of the focused application.
+     - Switches to the next/previous window of the focused app.
    * - Alt+F4
      - Close the focused window.
    * - Alt+F6, Shift+Alt+F6
-     - Switches to the next/previous window of the focused application.
+     - Switches to the next/previous window of the focused app.
    * - Alt+F7
      - Moves the focused window.
    * - Alt+F8